fecten/lab11/readme.txt

 not feeling completely lost or overwhelemd.
 Did it once and it was really confusing.
 But now it feels super natural.
+I added this line in the update-readme branch.